Why do I need a Trust?

 The Law Office of Wendy S. Marcus

-Four Reasons Why You Should Have a Revocable Living Trust
+Three Reasons Why You Should Have a Living Trust

 If you’ve ever thought about a living trust, it’s probably because you hate the idea of going through probate (see reason #2) and living trusts certainly do avoid probate.
 But, there’s a whole lot more to living trusts than just that.

 Probate is a judicial process where the court determines how an estate is handled after a person dies.
 Property in your living trust will not go through probate when you die.
 That’s because the trust instrument spells out who gets the property.
 Avoiding probate will save time and money for your heirs.

 Reason #2: Protecting Property for Certain Beneficiaries

 This is probably one of the most important reasons.
 When most of us think about estate planning, we think about giving our property to our husband or wife, our children, and other loved ones after we die.
 However, sometimes our intended beneficiaries just aren’t able to handle an inheritance.
 Minor children are the usual suspects here.
 Instead, the state appoints a guardian to hold the property until they reach majority age (usually age 18).
 Even then, parents cringe at the thought of an 18-year old getting any amount of money in a lump sum.
 The first thing a young adult might do is quit school, buy an expensive car, and head to Cancun.

 But, minor children aren’t the only ones who might squander money.
 Most experts agree that no one under the age of 35 should be given an inheritance outright, because they need time to finish school and start a career.
 Of course, there are many people over the age of 35 that shouldn’t have money either.